-- > pay dividends or make capital expenditures if we do not repay amounts drawn under our credit facilities, if there is a default under the credit facilities or if the payment of the dividend or capital expenditure would result in a default or breach of a loan covenant; - > incur additional indebtedness, including through the issuance of guarantees; - > change the flag, class or management of our vessels; - > create liens on our assets; - > sell our vessels; - enter into a time charter or consecutive voyage charters that have a term that exceeds, or which by virtue of any optional extensions may exceed, thirteen months; - > merge or consolidate with, or transfer all or substantially all our assets to, another person; and - > enter into a new line of business.
+- pay dividends or make capital expenditures if we do not repay amounts drawn under our credit facilities, if there is a default under the credit facilities or if the payment of the dividend or capital expenditure would result in a default or breach of a loan covenant; - incur additional indebtedness, including through the issuance of guarantees; - change the flag, class or management of our vessels; - create liens on our assets; - sell our vessels; - enter into a time charter or consecutive voyage charters that have a term that exceeds, or which by virtue of any optional extensions may exceed, 13 months; - merge or consolidate with, or transfer all or substantially all our assets to, another person; and

+• enter into a new line of business.

 Therefore, we may need to seek permission from our lenders in order to engage in some corporate actions.
 Our lenders' interests may be different from ours and we cannot guarantee that we will be able to obtain our lenders' permission when needed.
-This may limit our ability to pay dividends to you, finance our future operations, make acquisitions or pursue business opportunities.
+This may limit our ability to pay any dividends to you, finance our future operations, make acquisitions or pursue business opportunities.

-We cannot assure you that we will be able to refinance indebtedness incurred under our credit facilities with the net proceeds of future equity offerings, we cannot assure you that we will be able to do so on terms that are acceptable to us or at all.
+We cannot assure you that we will be able to refinance indebtedness incurred under our credit facilities.

+We intend to finance our future vessel acquisitions with net proceeds of future equity offerings and with secured indebtedness drawn under our credit facilities.
+While our current policy is to refinance amounts in excess of \$150.0 million drawn under our credit facilities with the net proceeds of future equity offerings, we cannot assure you that we will be able to do so on terms that are acceptable to us or at all.
 If we are not able to refinance these amounts with the net proceeds of equity offerings on terms acceptable to us or at all, we will have to dedicate a greater portion of our cash flow from operations to pay the principal and interest of this indebtedness than if we were able to refinance such amounts.
 If we are not able to satisfy these obligations, we may have to undertake alternative financing plans.
 The actual or perceived credit quality of our charterers, any defaults by them, and the market value of our fleet, among other things, may materially affect our ability to obtain alternative financing.
 In addition, debt service payments under our credit facilities or alternative financing may limit funds otherwise available for working capital, capital expenditures and other purposes.
 If we are unable to meet our debt obligations, or if we otherwise default under our credit facilities or an alternative financing arrangement, our lenders could declare the debt, together with accrued interest and fees, to be immediately due and payable and foreclose on our fleet, which could result in the acceleration of other indebtedness that we may have at such time and the commencement of similar foreclosure proceedings by other lenders.